GustavoBelaunde2004/BuyHive-backend/README.md

 - **Product Extraction**: Extract product information and images from URLs using AI models.
 - **Image Verification**: Verify product images using CLIP and OpenAI.
 - **URL Classification**: Classify e-commerce URLs using BERT.
+- **Feedback Submission**: Submit bug reports and feature requests (saves to MongoDB and Google Sheets).

 ## Tech Stack